News Category

 Analysis of the Impact of Perchlorate: Thyroid Health and Water Environment

-Time:2025-07-18 Click:7
+Time:2025-07-18 Click:281

-In recent years, perchlorate pollutants has aroused widespread concern in society.
-In March 2022, National Health Commission of the Peoples Republic of China released Standard for Drinking Water Quality (GB 5749-2022).
-This document introduced perchlorate as a newly regulated parameter for the first time, establishing a standard limit of 70/L. Relevant testing indicates that partial surface water has relatively high content of perchlorate and that these regions show obvious characteristics of pollution.
-Actions should be taken to investigate the sources of pollution and to reduce the concentrations.
+In recent years, there has been growing concern over perchlorate pollutants in society.
+In March 2022, the National Health Commission of the People's Republic of China released the "Standard for Drinking Water Quality" (GB 5749-2022).
+This document introduced perchlorate as a newly regulated parameter for the first time, establishing a standard limit of 70 μg/L. Testing has shown that some surface water sources have relatively high levels of perchlorate, indicating significant pollution in those areas.
+It is essential to investigate the sources of this pollution and take action to reduce the concentrations of perchlorate in the water.

-Perchlorates high mobility, poor adsorbability, and exceptional chemical stability render it resistant to traditional remediation approaches such as chemical precipitation and physical adsorption.
-By far, domestic and international researchers have successfully developed multiple effective treatment technologies for perchlorate contaminated wastewater, including: ion exchange resin adsorption, chemical reduction, biological reduction.
+Perchlorate’s high mobility, poor adsorbability, and exceptional chemical stability render it resistant to traditional remediation approaches such as chemical precipitation and physical adsorption.
+By far, domestic and international researchers have successfully developed multiple effective treatment technologies for perchlorate-contaminated wastewater, including ion exchange resin adsorption, chemical reduction, and biological reduction.
 In Hunan Province, several technical teams have developed and successfully demonstrated two industrialized perchlorate treatment processes in compliance with regulatory requirements: Targeted High-Efficiency Adsorption and Nano Zero-Valent Reduction.
-For wastewater generated by fireworks and related industries, an integrated mobile treatment system employing the Pretreatment-Sand Filtration-Targeted Adsorption process has been developed, achieving a large treatment capacity (50 t/d) and high removal efficiency (up to 99%).
+For wastewater generated by fireworks and related industries, an integrated mobile treatment system employing the “Pretreatment-Sand Filtration-Targeted Adsorption” process has been developed, achieving a large treatment capacity (50 t/d) and high removal efficiency (up to 99%).
 The treated water can be directly discharged or recycled.
-The nano zero-valent iron reduction process can effectively covert perchlorate into chloride ions under controlled conditions, achieving removal efficiencies of 50%-95%.
-Current research focuses on enhancing the technologys stability for broader application.
+The nano zero-valent iron reduction process can effectively convert perchlorate into chloride ions under controlled conditions, achieving removal efficiencies of 50%-95%.
+Current research focuses on enhancing the technology’s stability for broader application.

 To meet the pollution control requirements, relevant authorities are positively formulating the Industrial Wastewater Perchlorate Pollutant Discharge Standard.
 Preliminary discharge limits have been proposed, and the technical review has been completed.
 Control measures have been proposed for perchlorate-producing enterprises, as well as fireworks and fuse manufacturing enterprises, with the draft regulation soon to be released for public consultation.
-Once the discharge standard is formulated, enterprises which are affected by the latest standard may either construct dedicated wastewater treatment facilities or opt for centralized treatment by professional wastewater treatment providers.
+Once the discharge standard is formulated, enterprises which are affected by the latest standard may either construct dedicated wastewater treatment facilities or opt for centralised treatment by professional wastewater treatment providers.
 This approach will reduce perchlorate emissions at the origin and enhance water environmental safety.

 Wechat: +86 13510118024